 4: Hawai‘i Volcanoes National Park (Kahuku Unit)

-In 2003 this 116,000 acre section of Hawai’i Volcanoes National Park was added by purchasing the land from a large ranch estate.
-This acquisition nearly doubled the size of the park opening up many trails to impressive landscapes!
+In 2003 a 116,000 acre section of Hawai’i Volcanoes National Park was added by purchasing the land from a large ranch estate.
+This acquisition nearly doubled the size of the park opening up many trails to impressive landscapes.

-There are 5 trails in this part of the park (see picture below) that lead you to an old cinder cone once used as a quarry, lava fields, lava trees, and other interesting lava features, as well as pastureland and forest, and a forested pit crater.
+There are 6 trails in this part of the park (see map and descriptions below) that lead you to an old cinder cone once used as a quarry, lava fields, lava trees, and other interesting lava features, as well as pastureland and forest, and a forested pit crater.
 Make sure to time your visit because the Kahuku part of the park is open Wednesday to Sunday from 9 a.m. to 4 p.m.
 It is closed the other Mondays and Tuesdays as well as on federal holidays (more details on the park website).